ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/migrate-from-td.md

 1. Communication bounderies between applications and to AWS APIs are enforced using in-cluster [network policies][ingress], [OPA](opa) and [Kiam][kiam].

+1. Authentication to almost all management resources is based on Github OIDC, with roles mapped to GH team membership.

 1. DNS and SSL are managed by cluster-shared services (cert-manager and external-dns)
    i.
 Validation and deployment are managed by a single pipeline.
    i.
 Renewals are automatic.